Domat/Ems

-Domat/Ems (Domat [ˈdomɐt]; Ems) is a municipality in the Imboden Region in the Swiss canton of Graubünden.
+Domat/Ems (Domat [ˈdomɐt]; Ems) is a municipality in the Imboden Region in the Swiss canton of the Grisons.

 History

 Domat/Ems is first mentioned in 765 as colonia de Amede.
 Ems is the German name for the municipality, Domat is the Romansh name and since 1943 the official name has been the combination of both.

 Geography

 Domat/Ems has an area, As of 2006, of 24.2 km2.
 Of this area, 27.7% is used for agricultural purposes, while 53.8% is forested.
 Of the rest of the land, 12.2% is settled (buildings or roads) and the remainder (6.4%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Rhäzüns sub-district, of the Imboden district, after 2017 it was part of the Imboden Region.
 It is located on the right bank of the Rhine river.
 Until 1943 Domat/Ems was known as Ems.